- Stimulating, warming and energizing

 Gentler and less stimulating than the more traditional cineole rich variety, the verbenone chemotype is frequently recommended by many authorities for its skin nourishing powers.

 Rosemary verbenone is often used for balancing excess sebum production.
-Use it may be useful for controlling oily hair, skin, scalp conditions, and dandruff.
+It may be useful for balancing oily hair, skin and scalp conditions.

 A potent body and mind tonic, Rosemary is especially good for clearing the mind and emotions.